Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Results

-We apply the same procedure for the extraction of the (3:1) MCP for each transition from the torque response obtained from the MC simulations.
-The results for the DSI model are presented in Fig.\ref{Fig4:MC}(b).
-We obtain $J_{eff}$=1.4(2)~K and 1.8(1)~K for the (2:2)$_0$ $\Leftrightarrow$ (3:1) and (2:2)$_X$ $\Leftrightarrow$ (3:1) transitions, respectively.
-The error bars are based on the angular resolution (1\degree \ ) of the simulations.
-While the qualitative trend is correct, these $J_{eff}$ values differ from results shown in Fig.\ref{Fig3}(a).
-The value for the (2:2)$_0$ $\Leftrightarrow$ (3:1) transition is only slightly smaller than the $J_{eff}$ extracted from the measurements.
-That said, we note that there is a spread in reported values for the NN exchange and the dipolar interactions for spin-ice systems in existing literature,\cite{Ruff, Samarakoon,Bramwell_2020, Bramwell2001SpinMaterials,SM} which could cause such a discrepancy.
+We apply the same procedure for the extraction of the (3:1) MCP for each transition from the torque curves obtained from the MC simulations.
+The results for the s-DSI model (with $J_2$~=~0) are presented in Fig. \ref{Fig4:MC}(b).
+We obtain $J^{\alpha,MC}_{eff}$=1.4(2)~K and $J^{\beta,MC}_{eff}$=1.8(1)~K for the (2:2)$_0$ $\Leftrightarrow$ (3:1) and (2:2)$_X$ $\Leftrightarrow$ (3:1) transitions, respectively.
+The errors are based on the angular resolution (1\degree \ ) of the simulations.
+While the qualitative trend is correct, these $J_{eff}$ values differ from results shown in Fig. \ref{Fig3}(a).
+The value for the (2:2)$_0$ $\Leftrightarrow$ (3:1) transition is only slightly smaller than the $J^{\alpha}_{eff}$ extracted from the measurements.
+That said, we note that there is a spread in reported values for the NN exchange and the dipolar interactions for spin-ice systems in existing literature,\cite{Ruff, Samarakoon,Bramwell_2020, Bramwell2001SpinMaterials} which could cause such a discrepancy.
 Similar to our experimental findings, the simulated curves show that the (3:1) MCP is not the same, depending on the sublattice that the monopoles nucleate on during the transition.
-However, the $J_{eff}$ extracted from the MC simulations for the (2:2)$_X$ $\Leftrightarrow$ (3:1) transition is significantly smaller (1.8~K, Fig. \ref{Fig4:MC}(b)) compared to our experimentally observed value of 2.2~K (see Fig. \ref{Fig3}(a)).
+However, the $J^{\beta,MC}_{eff}$ extracted from the MC simulations for the (2:2)$_X$ $\Leftrightarrow$ (3:1) transition is significantly smaller (1.8~K, Fig. \ref{Fig4:MC}(b)) compared to our experimentally observed value of $J^{\beta}_{eff}$ = 2.2~K (see Fig. \ref{Fig3}(a)).

-In Fig.\ref{Fig4:MC}(c), a snapshot of the spin texture in a $2\times 2 \times 2$ unit cell structure is shown as a 2-dimensional projection projected down the $z$-axis, illustrating the spin texture as extracted from the MC simulation at T =~0.5~K with B~=~4~T~||~\hkl[110] in the \hkl(1-10) plane.
+In Fig. \ref{Fig4:MC}(c), a snapshot of the spin texture in a $2\times 2 \times 2$ unit cell structure is shown as a 2-dimensional projection projected down the $z$-axis, illustrating the spin texture as extracted from the MC simulation at $T$ =~0.5~K with $B$~=~4~T~||~\hkl[110] in the \hkl(1-10) plane.
 Under these conditions the ground state of the system is represented by a (2:2)$_X$ phase with no evidence of defects in the spin lattice.
-While the model does predict the correct ground state, it does not capture the angular stability of the (2:2)$_X$ phase.
-We speculate that an additional term in the interaction Hamiltonian, for example an additional exchange term (e.g. J$_3$), is needed.\cite{Ruff,Samarakoon} Further theoretical studies to confirm this interesting result will be part of future work.
+While the model does predict the correct ground state, it does not capture the entire extent of the angular stability of the (2:2)$_X$ phase.

-In conclusion, our work shows that in highly anisotropic systems torque magnetometry can be used to extract detailed magnetic phase diagrams and to obtain information about the local energy scales (i.e., magnetic interactions strengths) associated with magnetic phase transitions between spin textures.